by Tamer Seckin, MD | Posted on May 11, 2020

-Surgical diagnosis (laparoscopy & thoracoscopy): While imaging tests and meticulous medical history taking can all point towards inclinations of thoracic endometriosis, laparoscopic and thoracoscopic surgery are the primary ways to actually view lesions themselves and confirm a diagnosis.
+Surgical diagnosis (laparoscopy & thoracoscopy): While imaging tests and meticulous medical history taking can all point towards inclinations of thoracic endometriosis, laparoscopic and thoracoscopic surgery are the primary ways to actually view lesions and confirm a diagnosis.
 Both are considered minimally invasive forms of surgery as they simply require small incisions, which a camera (scope) is then inserted through.
-The surgeon can then use excision clippers to cut out suspected endometriosis lesions, obtain a biopsy, and sent it to a pathology lab for a confirmation of diagnosis.
+The surgeon can then use excision clippers to cut out suspected endometriosis lesions, obtain a biopsy, and send it to a pathology lab for a confirmation of diagnosis.
 Thus laparoscopic excision and thoracoscopic excision/resection are the gold standards for surgically diagnosing a patient with suspected thoracic endometriosis.

-Laparoscopic excision: When it comes to surgically treating endometriosis located in the pelvic and abdominal cavity, laparoscopic excision excision surgery is the gold standard.
+Laparoscopic excision: When it comes to surgically treating endometriosis located in the pelvic and abdominal cavity, laparoscopic excision surgery is the gold standard.
 It removes lesions while preserving healthy surrounding tissue, allowing the surgeon to obtain a biopsy sample to be sent to pathology to confirm a diagnosis.
-It is also a minimally invasive surgery that ensures minimal use of electricity and heat, ensuring for a quicker recovery time and relief of symptoms.
+It is also a minimally invasive surgery that ensures minimal use of electricity and heat, ensuring for quicker recovery time and relief of symptoms.
 It is important to assess the pelvic and abdominal cavity for suspected thoracic endometriosis cases, as this can provide insight into the cause of the patient’s respiratory symptoms.

 Thoracic excision/resection: Suspected endometriosis lesions in the thoracic cavity can also be removed by minimally invasive surgery.
-Excision of these lesions is done via Video-assisted thoracoscopic surgery (VATs).
+Excision of these lesions is done via video-assisted thoracoscopic surgery (VATs).
 These lesions will either be excised individually or will require resection of part of the organ or membrane affected.

-Up to 80% of women with thoracic endometriosis also contain endometriosis lesions in the abdominal/pelvic cavity, and yet the surgical treatment for the disease is typically performed in separate procedures (Camran, Nezhat et al. 2014).
-Therefore, we believe that when an endometriosis patient shows clinical signs of thoracic endometriosis, many times these patients need to have what we call Dual Compartment Approach.
+Up to 80% of women with thoracic endometriosis also have endometriosis lesions in the abdominal/pelvic cavity, and yet the surgical treatment for the disease is typically performed in separate procedures (Camran, Nezhat et al. 2014).
+Therefore, we believe that when an endometriosis patient shows clinical signs of thoracic endometriosis, these patients need to have what we call Dual Compartment Approach.
 This is a combination of both minimally invasive laparoscopic surgery and video-assisted thoracoscopic surgery (VATs).
 In other words, a thoracoscopic surgeon should look through the thoracic cavity, while the gynecological surgeon looks through the abdominal and pelvic cavity for any signs of endometriosis lesions.
-The positive endometriosis findings within the pelvis in patients with a history of recurrent pneumothorax, is an indication for thoracoscopic inspection.
+The positive endometriosis findings within the pelvis in patients with a history of recurrent pneumothorax is an indication for thoracoscopic inspection.

-In addition to proper minimally-invasive visualization of both the abdominal/pelvic and thoracic cavity, we at the Seckin Endometriosis Center stress the importance of proper removal of the endometriosis itself.
-Lesions can be taken out via laparoscopy and suturing, but if there are lesions located within the thoracic cavity, thoracoscopy is needed and the lesions can be removed by staple, which we have done in our practice for many years.
-We have great experiencing in suturing transmurally through the full thickness of the diaphragm.
-There are even cases where we may apply a mesh covering even when there is no obvious hole in the diaphragm, but the defects are visible and large, in order to prevent further pneumothorax or a history of pneumothorax.
+In addition to proper minimally-invasive visualization of both the abdominal/pelvic and thoracic cavity, we stress the importance of properly removing the endometriosis itself.
+Lesions can be taken out via laparoscopy and suture, but if there are lesions located within the thoracic cavity, thoracoscopy is needed and the lesions can be removed by staple, which we have done in our practice for many years.
+We have great experience in suturing transmurally through the full thickness of the diaphragm.
+There are even cases where we may apply a mesh covering–even when there is no obvious hole in the diaphragm, but the defects are visible and large–in order to prevent further pneumothorax or a history of pneumothorax.
 This procedure is often performed on patients with recurrent catamenial pneumothorax, along with possible lobectomies, partial lobectomies, and lung resection procedures.

-If you feel you are suffering from recurrent chest pain and/or shortness of breath, are having recurrent pneumothorax, and have a history of family history of endometriosis, it is important to find the meticulous care and physicians that you both need and deserve to diagnose such a complex disease as thoracic endometriosis.
+If you feel you are suffering from recurrent chest pain and/or shortness of breath, are having a recurrent pneumothorax, and have a history of the family history of endometriosis, it is important to find the meticulous care and physicians that you both need and deserve to diagnose such a complex disease as thoracic endometriosis.